 Maryland launch chance: CERTAIN

-Caesars Sportsbook is a lock to debut in Maryland in one form or another.
+Caesars Sportsbook Maryland is a lock to debut in one form or another.
 There’s simply no way that Caesars Entertainment is going to stand on the sidelines.
 For one thing, Caesars owns and operates Horseshoe Casino Baltimore.
 For another, Caesars is one of the largest casino companies in the world and has the wherewithal to launch in any state it chooses.
-CET is also the new owner of William Hill, a huge sports betting name in its own right, and thus has operations in every border state with Maryland except Delaware.
+CET is also the new owner of William Hill, a huge sport betting name in its own right, and thus has operations in every border state with Maryland except Delaware.
 The William Hill brand name is set to be phased out, so you’ll see the Caesars Sports brand in many places soon.
 Maryland is certainly on that list.

 Maryland launch chance: CERTAIN

 DraftKings is almost always on the shortlist of online sportsbooks first to launch in new markets and is never shy about expansion.
-In fact, DK is active in every sports betting state in the country aside from Nevada.
+In fact, DK is active in every sport betting state in the country aside from Nevada.
 Even more importantly, DraftKings contributed several hundreds of thousands of dollars to advance an advertising campaign in favor of the Maryland sports betting referendum in November 2020.
 If the company is willing to come that far out of pocket to push the agenda for Maryland voters, there’s no doubt that a DraftKings Sportsbook in Maryland is part of the plan.

 Maryland launch chance: CERTAIN

-Like archrival DraftKings, FanDuel Sportsbook has been one of the most diligent and aggressively expanding sportsbooks in the last few years.
-The company has been part of the initial debut or early stages of sports betting launches in several states, and has been one of the top sportsbook brands in numerous locations around the country.
+Like archrival DraftKings, FanDuel Sportsbook MD has been one of the most diligent and aggressively expanding sportsbooks in the last few years.
+The company has been part of the initial debut or early stages of sports betting launches in several states and has been one of the top sportsbook brands in numerous locations around the country.
 FanDuel also donated large sums of money to the Maryland ad initiative that sought to push Maryland voters toward approving the sports betting referendum in November 2020.
 So, it’s quite clear that Maryland is part of FanDuel’s plans.

 Maryland launch chance: CERTAIN

 PointsBet is an Australian sportsbook that has made waves in recent years for its unusual signature product and its cannonball splash into the US.
-Now, thanks to one of the quirkiest in-state partnerships ever, PointsBet Maryland is sure to launch at some point.
+Now, thanks to one of the quirkiest in-state partnerships ever, the PointsBet Maryland sports app is sure to launch at some point.
 The deal is with the Riverboat on the Potomac, an off-track betting location in Colonial Beach, Virginia, which you may notice is not in Maryland.
-However, because the riverboat is actually on the Potomac River and the river is considered part of Maryland, Riverboat on the Potomac is one of four off-track betting locations eligible for licensing in the Old Line State.
+However, because the riverboat is actually on the Potomac River and the river is considered part of Maryland, the Riverboat on the Potomac is one of four off-track betting locations eligible for licensing in the Old Line State.